jay23606/chat-gpt-voice/README.md

 ![screenshot](screenshot.png)

-It can now write it's own javascript apps:
+You can now instruct it to write editable JS apps:

 ![screenshot](screenshot2.png)